BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/_index.md

 collapsible: true
 weight: 1
 ---
-### Connector 365 E-POST Online Hilfe
+### Connector 365 E-POST Online Help

 Here you will find all help and learning resources, for our Connector 365 E-POST App*.

 Simply use either the bottom or left navigation menu.

-In case a question could not be answered, we will be glad to help you personally. the necessary contact information can be found on the [support page](en-us/apps/e-post/support/).
+In case a question could not be answered, we will be glad to help you personally. the necessary contact information can be found on the [support page](en-us/apps/e-post/help-support/).